 How To Tighten Your Online Privacy and Security?

-You must be overwhelmed after reading some of the biggest threats, but don’t worry!
-The protection is still in your hand; just a few minutes of your life can save you from a disaster later on.
+You must be overwhelmed after reading some of the biggest threats of computer privacy, but don’t worry!
+The protection of your computer privacy is still in your hand; just a few minutes of your life can save you from a disaster later on.

 No matter where you are in the world or who you are, there are a bunch of things that you can do to protect your online presence in this turbulent time; follow these 9 principle guidelines and forget being spied or caught.